Learning and balancing unknown loads in large-scale systems: Refined learning scheme

 The sample paths of the occupancy states and the thresholds are defined by extending these solutions to $\Omega$, setting $q_n(\omega) \equiv 0$ and $\ell_n(\omega) \equiv 0$ for all $\omega \notin \Gamma_0$.
 In addition, we define

 and we rewrite the implicit equations as follows:

 The above construction endows the processes $q_n$ and $\ell_n$ with the intended statistical behavior.
-As mentioned above, the time-inhomogeneous Poisson process $\calN_n^\lambda$ has instantaneous rate $n\lambda(t)$ for each $n$, and the random functions $r_{ij}$ apply the dispatching rule described in Section \ref{sub: time-homogenenous setting} when the occupancy state and threshold are passed as arguments.
-This implies that $\calA_n(i)$ models the arrivals to server pools with precisely $i - 1$ tasks in a system with $n$ server pools.
-Also, $\calD_n(i)$ is a time-inhomogeneous Poisson process whose instantaneous rate $n\mu i[q_n(t, i) - q_{n}(t, i + 1)]$ equals the total number of tasks in server pools with exactly $i$ tasks times the rate at which tasks are executed.
-This process models departures from server pools with precisely $i$ tasks, and thus \eqref{seq: occupancy state} corresponds to the evolution of the occupancy state in a system with $n$ server pools.
-Furthermore, the control rule described in Section \ref{sub: time-inhomogeneous setting}, for adjusting the threshold, is captured by \eqref{seq: threshold}.
+Indeed, the time-inhomogeneous Poisson process $\calN_n^\lambda$ has instantaneous rate $n\lambda(t)$ for each $n$, and the random functions $r_{ij}$ apply the dispatching rule described in Section \ref{sub: dispatching rule} when the occupancy state and threshold are passed as arguments.
+In particular, $\calA_n(i)$ models the arrivals to server pools with precisely $i - 1$ tasks in a system with $n$ server pools.
+In addition, the instantaneous intensity of $\calD_n(i)$ is given by $n\mu i[q_n(t, i) - q_{n}(t, i + 1)]$, which is equal to the total number of tasks in server pools with exactly $i$ tasks times the rate at which tasks are executed.
+Therefore, $\calD_n(i)$ models the departures from server pools with precisely $i$ tasks, and thus \eqref{seq: occupancy state} corresponds to the evolution of the occupancy state in a system with $n$ server pools.
+Furthermore, the refined learning scheme, for adjusting the threshold, is captured by \eqref{seq: threshold}.